Suzuki SV650: Third generation (2017–2026)

-The photograph shows 2021 model.
-Yoshimura exhaust used.
+Fourth Generation (2027—Present)

+In 2025 Suzuki revealed at the SV-7GX at EICMA in Milan.
+The new model introduced ride-by-wire throttle bodies which enables a bi-directional quick shifter similar to the GSX-8R/8S models.

+The new SV-7GX model is aimed at the lightweight sports-touring market with a larger fuel capacity, updated electronics, and a more upright seating position.
+It is also fully Euro5+ compliant.

+In late 2026, California Air Resource Board filings revealed that Suzuki planned to release an updated SV650 base model will be returning to the line up.

 Current market situation

 Other twin cylinder motorcycles in the class include the Yamaha MT07 / Yamaha XSR700 and Kawasaki Z650 / Kawasaki Ninja 650.
 The SV650 is more affordable than the likes of the Ducati Monster, Ducati Scrambler, and KTM 790 Duke, but has similar performance.